-Our backlog of uncompleted projects under contract is subject to unexpected adjustments and cancellations and thus, may not accurately reflect future revenue and profits.
+Our backlog of uncompleted projects under contract is subject to unexpected adjustments and cancellations and thus, may not accurately reflect future revenues and profits.

-At March 31, 2007, our backlog of uncompleted projects under contract was approximately \$3.1 billion.
-We cannot guarantee that the revenue attributed to uncompleted projects under contract will be realized or, if realized, will result in profits.
+At December 31, 2006, our backlog of uncompleted projects under contract was approximately \$2.9 billion.
+We cannot guarantee that the revenues attributed to uncompleted projects under contract will be realized or, if realized, will result in profits.
 Many projects may remain in our backlog for an extended period of time because of the size or long-term nature of the contract.
 In addition, from time to time projects are delayed, scaled back or cancelled.
-These types of backlog reductions adversely affect the revenue and profits that we ultimately receive from contracts reflected in our backlog.
+These types of backlog reductions adversely affect the revenues and profits that we ultimately receive from contracts reflected in our backlog.